 - (1) 'provider of electronic communications to the public' means an undertaking providing public communications networks or publicly available electronic communications services; - 8.
 The term "provider of electronic communications to the public" (PECP) comprises both "public communications networks" and "electronic communications services" (ECS), which are defined in Article 2 of the Framework Directive.6 - Conversely, the definition of PECP does not cover providers of electronic communication services or communication networks that are not publicly available, which are therefore out of scope of this Regulation. - 10.
 Electronic communication services or networks that are offered not only to a predetermined group of end-users but in principle to any customer who wants to subscribe to the service or network should be considered to be publicly available.
 Electronic communication services or networks that are offered only to a predetermined group of end-users could be considered to be not publicly available. - 11.
-Regarding virtual private networks (VPN) network services, these are typically provided by the ISP to anyone that wishes to enter a contract about the provision of such a service, and these would therefore typically be considered to be publicly available.
+Virtual private network (VPN) services are typically offered by PECPs to anyone that wishes to enter a contract about the provision of such a service.
+These would therefore typically be considered to be publicly available, although the operation of a specific VPN would be a private network.
 The term 'private' describes the use of such a service which is usually limited to endpoints of the business entering the contract and is secured for internal communications.
-In accordance with Recital 17, to the extent that VPNs provide access to the internet, they are not a closed user group and should therefore be considered as publicly available ECS and are subject to Articles 3(1)-(4).
-VPNs are further discussed in paragraph 111. - 12.
-The following examples could be considered as services or networks not being made publicly available, subject to an assessment of the facts of the case by NRAs as well as national practices: - access to the internet provided by cafés and restaurants (e.g. Wi-Fi hotspots), since they typically are limited to customers of an enterprise rather than the general public; - Internal corporate networks, since they are typically limited to employees and other people connected with the business or organisation concerned.
+VPNs are further discussed in paragraph 115. - 12.
+The following examples could be considered as services or networks not being made publicly available, subject to a case-by-case assessment by NRAs taking into account national practices: - access to the internet provided by cafés and restaurants; - internal corporate networks.